Revised April 2018

 The SGA is funded from the Student Administration Fee paid at the time of registration by students of Wake Technical Community College.

-At the beginning of each fiscal year, the Director of Student Activities in consultation with the SGA and Programming Board will establish the Student Activities/SGA budget and will recommend the annual budget to the College Administration.
+At the beginning of each fiscal year, the Director of Student Activities, in consultation with the SGA, will establish the Student Activities/SGA budget and will recommend the annual budget to the College Administration.

-Authority is vested in the Student Government Association by the trustees, administration, faculty, and the student body and shall be known as the Wake Technical Community College Student Government Association (SGA).
+Authority is vested in the Student Government Association by the trustees, administration, faculty, and the student body.

-Every student enrolled at Wake Technical Community College and who pays the Student Administration Fee shall be a non-voting member identified as either a Club Representative or SGA Volunteer of the Wake Tech SGA and shall be governed by its rules and regulations.
-Any curriculum student in good standing, with a 3.0 cumulative GPA, shall be eligible for voting membership if he/she has been elected as an officer in accordance with Article VII or appointed as a senator in accordance with Article VIII.
-The Director of Student Activities and/or designee(s) shall serve as SGA Advisors.
+Every student enrolled at Wake Technical Community College and who pays the Student Administration Fee shall be a non-voting member of the SGA and shall be governed by its rules and regulations.
+Any curriculum student in good standing shall be eligible for voting membership if he/she has been elected as an Officer in accordance with Article VII or appointed as a Senator in accordance with Article VIII.
+The Director of Student Activities and his/her designee(s) shall serve as SGA Advisors.

-The SGA is composed of the following groups: Executive Board, Programming Board, Senate Chairs, all other Senators, Club Representatives and SGA Volunteers.
+The SGA is composed of the following groups: Executive Board, Senate Chairs, all other Senators, Eagle Productions, Club Representatives, and SGA Volunteers.

-A. The Executive Board is composed of President, Vice-President, Secretary, Public Information Officer (Ex Officio Member, and Treasurer (Ex Officio Member.
+- The Executive Board is composed of the President, Vice-President, Secretary, Public Information Officer, and Treasurer.

-B. The number of Senators positions for each campus shall be determined in April for the next school year based on the number of curriculum students enrolled on that campus.
+- The number of Senator positions for each campus shall be determined in April for the next school year based on the number of curriculum students enrolled on that campus.
 The formula follows: